Click the arrow to learn more.

 I’ve attended an Orientation and want to register for a group class… how do I do that?

 Ensure that you are making the correct class selection, and contact the office if you have any questions.
-Make your purchase on the online store and start booking your program!
-See full details on how to do that by clicking here.
+Make your purchase from the online store and start booking your program!
+You’re welcome to send an EMT to email@example.com if you prefer that to credit card payments in the store.

 When is group training the best option?